 Tomigaya and the Case for the Neighbourhood Wine Bar

 Tokyo's wine bar scene has split along predictable lines.
 At one end sit the formal, cellar-deep operations of Ginza and Marunouchi, where selections run to allocated Burgundy and the room expects a certain level of performance from the diner.
 At the other, a looser category has taken hold in the residential pockets west of Shibuya: places where the pour matters, the plates are built around what arrived from the market that week, and the overhead is low enough that the list can take risks on unfamiliar producers.
-Ahiru Store, on a quiet Tomigaya street roughly ten minutes' walk from Yoyogi Park, belongs firmly to the second camp.
+Ahiru Store is a bar in Tomigaya, Shibuya, Tokyo, where low-intervention wines and counter-bar intimacy anchor the room.

 Tomigaya itself has become one of the more instructive neighbourhoods to watch if you want to understand how Tokyo eats when it is not performing for visitors.
 Independent coffee roasters, bread-focused bakeries, and a rotating cast of small-format restaurants have established themselves along its low-rise blocks over the past decade, filling a niche that the more touristic parts of Shibuya cannot easily accommodate.
 A wine bar that prioritises natural and minimal-intervention producers fits that milieu without effort.